-Although ohms are an important part of electricity conduction in terms of resistance (which hinges on the size of the wire), ohms are beyond the scope of a discourse on solar panels and solar installation.
+Although ohms are an important part of electrical conduction in terms of resistance (which hinges on the size of the wire), ohms are beyond the scope of a discourse on solar panels and solar installation.

-Each panel on a Utah solar powered home typically has 250 to 310 watts, which is measured in power.
+Each panel on a Utah solar-powered home typically has 250 to 310 watts, which is measured in power.

 How Does This Apply to the Typical Utah Solar Home?